metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 #### _Key Injuries_

 The Eagles best offensive player in Miles Sanders is expected to miss a week, at least.
 On top of that, a whole bunch of key starters on both sides of the ball are dealing with injuries, some more than others.
-If Javon Hargrave isn't fully, Philadelphia loses quite a bit of teeth along its defensive front.
+If Javon Hargrave isn't fully healthy, Philadelphia loses quite a bit of teeth along that defensive front.

 Detroit's healthy, for the most part.

 #### _History_

+No recent history, not that it matters much.
+Both teams have inaugurated new coaches and quarterbacks this year anyway.

+One key piece of information worth noting here - the Eagles defense have been lovingly faithful to coverage schemes keeping two safeties deep.
+As a result, the defense has not only been predictable, but in theory, it should be susceptible to offenses predicated on scheduled production.
+So long as offenses can constantly matriculate the ball in dribs and drabs, points can be scored against this Philadelphia defense, especially if their pass rush struggles to find consistent success.

 #### _Weather_

 Dome game

+***

+Lions +3.5

 ***